-Our engineered CAAR T product candidates represent a novel approach to the treatment of B cell-mediated autoimmune diseases, which creates significant challenges for us.
+Cellular therapies, including our engineered CAAR T product candidates, represent a novel approach to the treatment of B cell-mediated autoimmune diseases, which creates significant challenges for us.
+Negative perception or increased regulatory scrutiny of any product candidates that we develop could adversely affect our ability to conduct our business or obtain regulatory approvals for such product candidates.